Asifa Quraishi

-Quraishi received a Guggenheim Fellowship in 2012.

 Education

-She earned a Bachelor of Arts degree from the University of California-Berkeley in 1988 and a Juris Doctor degree from the University of California Davis School of Law in 1992.
+Quraishi earned a Bachelor of Arts degree from the University of California, Berkeley in 1988 and a Juris Doctor degree from the University of California, Davis School of Law in 1992.
 She also earned a Master of Laws degree from Columbia Law School in 1998 and a Doctor of Juridical Science degree from Harvard Law School in 2006.

-Legal career
+Career

-From 1993 to 1994, she served as a law clerk to District Judge Edward Dean Price of the United States District Court for the Eastern District of California and from 1994 to 1997, she served as a death penalty law clerk for the Ninth Circuit of the United States Court of Appeals.
+From 1993 to 1994, she served as a law clerk to Judge Edward Dean Price of the United States District Court for the Eastern District of California and from 1994 to 1997, she served as a death penalty law clerk for the Ninth Circuit of the United States Court of Appeals.

-Teaching career

-She joined the faculty of University of Wisconsin Law School in 2004.
+Quraishi joined the faculty of University of Wisconsin Law School in 2004.
 From 2004 to 2012, she was an assistant professor of law.
 From 2012 to 2017, she was an associate professor of law.
 Since 2017, she has served as a full professor of law.